Frasan00/hysteria-orm/README.md

 ## Known Issues
 - `npm run` not working with cli commands, use `yarn` instead
-- Many to many retrieve not working on mariadb due to database limitations
+- Many to many retrieve not working on mariadb due to database limitations (may be fixed in the future)

 ## Installation
 ```shell